URseismology/ADAMA/README.md

-# Data, Code and Measurement files for ADAMA
+# Data, Code, and Measurement files for ADAMA

 A Short-Period Surface Wave Dispersion Dataset for Model Assessment of Africa’s Crust: ADAMA.D1 Tolulope Olugboji, and Siyu Xue